GenericMappingTools/gmt/doc_classic/rst/source/GMT_Changes.rst

 GMT 5 represents a new branch of GMT development that mostly preserves the capabilities of the previous versions while adding over 200 new features to an already extensive bag of tricks.
-Our *PostScript* library :doc:`PSL <postscriptlight>` has seen a complete rewrite as well and produce shorter and more compact *PostScript*.
+Our PostScript library :doc:`PSL <postscriptlight>` has seen a complete rewrite as well and produce shorter and more compact PostScript.
 However, the big news is aimed for developers who wish to leverage GMT in their own applications.
 We have completely revamped the code base so that high-level GMT functionality is now accessible via GMT "modules".
 These are